Pennsylvania Route 29: Chester County

 The southern section of PA 29 begins at an intersection with US 30 (Lancaster Avenue) near Malvern in East Whiteland Township, Chester County, heading north on six-lane divided South Morehall Road.
-The road passes businesses and office parks, curving northwest and crossing the Chester Valley Trail before coming to an interchange with the US 202 freeway.
-The route passes to the west of the Penn State Great Valley university campus at the Swedesford Road intersection and then becomes North Morehall Road, narrowing to four lanes and heading to the west of Great Valley Corporate Center.
+The road passes businesses, office parks, and a shopping center, curving northwest and crossing the Chester Valley Trail as it narrows to four lanes.
+The road comes to an intersection with Matthews Road, which provides access to and from US 202 northbound.
+Just before the road crosses a bridge over the US 202 freeway, an entrance ramp from US 202 south intersects with PA 29 south.
+The route passes to the west of the Penn State Great Valley university campus as it reaches the Swedesford Road intersection, which provides access to remaining movements to and from US 202.
+Following the intersection, the route becomes North Morehall Road, heading to the west of Great Valley Corporate Center.
 PA 29 runs through wooded areas, crossing Valley Creek before curving north and passing through more of the Great Valley Corporate Center.
 The road runs between a quarry to the west and a lake and residential development to the east before it comes to a ramp providing access to the Pennsylvania Turnpike (I-76).
 Past here, the route becomes undivided near more commercial development, crossing into Charlestown Township and then curving northwest, passing under the Pennsylvania Turnpike, and crossing an abandoned railroad line before entering Devault.